Andy Donaldson (swimmer): Later Marathon Swims

-Manhattan Island Swim

-In September 2024, Donaldson broke the world record for circumnavigating Manhattan Island, completing the 45.9 km swim in 5 hours, 41 minutes, and 48 seconds.
-This achievement further cemented his status as one of the world's greatest marathon swimmers.
+On 19 September 2024, Donaldson broke the world record for the circumnavigation of Manhattan Island, completing the 45.9 km swim in 5 hours, 41 minutes, and 48 seconds.

+In April 2026, Donaldson completed the 55 km Ord River Dam to Dam swim in Western Australia's Kimberley region, swimming from Lake Argyle Dam to Swim Beach near Kununurra's Diversion Dam in 11 hours, 51 minutes and 27 seconds, setting a new course record.
+Media coverage of the swim highlighted the logistical and environmental challenges of the route, including the presence of freshwater crocodiles.

 Charity Work and Advocacy

-Donaldson is a dedicated advocate for mental health, sustainability, and the sport of swimming.
-He uses his swims as platforms to raise awareness and funds for various causes, particularly mental health.
-His Oceans Seven campaign raised significant funds for the Black Dog Institute, and he has supported other mental health organisations, including the Kai Fella Foundation.
+Donaldson is an advocate for mental health awareness, sustainability, and open-water swimming.
+Many of his marathon swims have supported charitable and community initiatives.

+His Oceans Seven campaign raised funds for the Black Dog Institute, and he has supported mental health organisations including the Kai Eardley Foundation, of which he is an ambassador.

-In October 2023, Donaldson successfully completed a 33 km swim from Rottnest Island to Elizabeth Quay in Perth, raising money for Telethon and the Perron Institute for Neurological Science.
-He repeated this challenge in October 2024 and October 2025.
-Through his advocacy, he aims to inspire others to combine sport with a sense of purpose.
+In October 2023, Donaldson successfully completed a 33 km swim from Rottnest Island to Elizabeth Quay in Perth to raise funds for Telethon and the Perron Institute for Neurological Science.
+He repeated this challenge in 2024 and 2025.